Do you listen to music when you are making jewellery?

 Well, I am not a physicist, acoustician or neuroscientist so I can’t tell you exactly how sound and my synaesthesia interact.
 What I can do is describe the effect the music has on me and my synaesthesia and how those vibrations come out in what I make.

-I expect you may have gathered that the musician in question is the guitarist from Muse, conjurers of baroque, psychedelic, space prog.
-Matt Bellamy, yes I spend an inordinate amount of time with his swirling, chaotic guitar sound in my ears.
+I expect you may have gathered that the musician in question is the guitarist from Muse.
+Those conjurers of baroque, psychedelic, space prog.
+Matt Bellamy, yes I spend an inordinate amount of time with his swirling, chaotic guitar sound in my ears while I am making jewellery.
 I search the live performances and the bootlegs as each song is played differently every time, (thank you YouTube…)

-My brain perceives this stimulus as both sound, and for some reason as a thing to see, it creates a twisted, three dimensional, silvery, sweeping miracle.
-The I follow the elation of this and translate into solid silver shapes, shapes to wear and shapes I hope to convey some of that energy and strength that comes out of the music in those good vibrations.
+My brain perceives this stimulus as both sound, and for some reason as a thing to see.
+It creates a twisted, three dimensional, silvery, sweeping miracle.
+Like lightening made of mercury.
+I follow the elation of this reaction and translate into solid silver shapes.
+These are shapes to wear and shapes to convey some of the energy and strength that comes out of the music.

 If you want to know more about the physical experience of Synaesthesia read this blog post: